-- 1.1 The CQC 2018 Community Mental Health survey highlights a national decline in people's experiences of community mental health services with less than a third of respondents (30%) rating their overall experience of community mental healthcare as nine out of 10 or above down from 34% in 2017.
+- 1.1 The CQC 2018 Community Mental Health survey highlights a national decline in people's experiences of community mental health services with less than a third of respondents (30%) rating their overall experience of community mental healthcare as nine out of 10 or above - down from 34% in 2017.
 The equivalent NTW score, at 36%, remains above the national average, however the Trust also saw a decline compared to 2017 when the NTW result was 42%. - 1.2 This translates into an overall Trust score of 7.0 (out of 10), which was within the expected range for the Trust and is a slight decrease compared with 7.2 in 2017. - 1.3 Nationally, there is a continuing decline in survey respondents who were "always" treated with respect and dignity at 71%.
 The NTW score for this question has improved from 76% to 77% and is above the national average. - 1.4 Last year (2017), the Trust scored worse than expected for one question which has since improved to within expected results.
 There are no areas identified as worse than expected in 2018. - 1.5 The two questions which in 2017 scored better than expected for NTW (i.e. not through chance) are now both within expected ranges.
-The 2018 NTW survey has three different questions scoring better than expected. - 1.6 All other questions remain within the expected ranges for the Trust and one question improved significantly compared to 2017. - 1.7 Quantitative comments made by survey respondents can be grouped into the following themes: - Waiting times - Medication issues - Continuity of care - Accessing services in a crisis
+The 2018 NTW survey has three different questions scoring better than expected. - 1.6 - Quantitative comments made by survey respondents can be grouped into e and wear the following themes: Waiting times Medication issues Continuity of care Accessing services in a crisis 1.7